 As well as the incredible history and Game of Thrones-style architecture (the hit TV show has been filmed there on numerous occasions), Split remains a real town.
 Notwithstanding the tourism, which between the months of June and September is close to overwhelming, this is a city with a beating heart and a strong community.

 Music and food are central to the Dalmatian way of life and, as always on a Singing Holidays’ event, we’ll be taking full advantage of all the riches Split has to offer.
-Whether it’s a seafood risotto in a tiny side-street Konoba washed down with a delicious crispy Croatian white, or listening to the incredible a cappella of a local Klapa group in the Diocletian peristil, Split oozes musical and culinary culture.
+Whether it’s a seafood risotto in a tiny side-street Konoba washed down with a delicious crispy Croatian white, or listening to the astounding a cappella of a local Klapa group in the Diocletian peristil, Split oozes musical and culinary culture.

-On this our fifth Singing Holiday with the lovely Rachel and Becky (The Unthanks) we’re going to focus on the sea.
+On this, our fifth Folk Singing Holiday with the lovely Rachel and Becky (The Unthanks) we’re going to focus on the sea.
 On the Celtic-influenced Border ballads from Tyneside’s seafaring past, together with the magical, a cappella Klapa singing from the Croatian coast.
 Two cultures with one commonality.
 Both tell stories of love and hardship, and both offer a truly magical and historical glimpse into our past, while throwing a spotlight onto the present.

 Our five nights in Croatia will run as follows: a full morning Unthanks singing workshop with Rachel and Becky will commence with a vocal warm-up before learning a new style of music or perhaps expanding on a tradition you’ve already encountered.
 Either way, the singing will be fully inclusive and reading music or knowing the genre is not necessary.